 Politicians acknowledge that cooperation is needed to handle climate change.
 The COP26, hosted by the UK in November 2021, worked as the platform for world leaders to set out their carbon reduction plans for 2030.
 Many countries have committed to getting to net-zero by 2050.
 To achieve this, governments, businesses, and individuals will have to make enormous and drastic changes.
 However, a document leak reported in the media at that time indicated that some countries were opposing several UN recommendations.

 COP27 is the 27th annual UN meeting on climate, hosted by Egypt from 6 to 18 November.
 COP27 will focus on reducing emissions, helping countries to prepare and deal with climate change, and securing technical support and funding for developing countries for these activities.

 Some areas not fully resolved or covered at COP26 will be picked up, including loss and damage finance, the establishment of a global carbon market, and strengthening the commitments to reduce coal use.
 For COP27, countries also submit ambitious national climate plans.

 Oil & Energy

 Oil companies are moving towards new energies to contribute to the sustainable development of the planet.
 These companies are energy market trading specialists and play a paramount role in global energy supply chains.
 They will probably also become carbon trading experts.
-Major oil companies are under a lot of pressure, with COP26 organizers even sidelining them amid doubt over how genuine the big oil climate pledges are.
+Major oil companies are under a lot of pressure, with COP organizers even sidelining them during COP26 amid doubt over how genuine the big oil climate pledges are.

 The chemical industry